 The Tribunal found that although Woodman’s conduct did constitute professional misconduct, his case did not support a finding that he was permanently unfit to practise, or that he is not a fit and proper person to be a legal practitioner.
 Instead it ordered that his practising certificate be suspended for four years and that he pay the LSC’s costs in bringing the disciplinary action.

 While the Tribunal recognised Woodman’s behaviour was ‘serious and distasteful’, it distinguished his case from others where legal practitioners had been struck off because there had been ‘sustained misconduct of a kind where the person would never be fit to trust with the powers and functions entrusted to a solicitor’.

 Lawyers have a crucial and trusted place in the administration of justice.
 They are entrusted with confidential information about their clients and, sometimes, large sums of money.
 Many lawyers are also under significant stress from their workload, which impacts on other areas of their lives.
 Like any of us, this means they can be prone to mistakes and misjudgements in terms of their behaviour.

-Complaints about a lawyer, including one convicted of a criminal offence, can be made to the Legal Services Commission using the appropriate form.
+Complaints about a criminal lawyers Brisbane, including one convicted of a criminal offence, can be made to the Legal Services Commission using the appropriate form.
 Complaints must be in writing, identify the person making the complaint and the lawyer or law practice employee mentioned in the complaint.
 The complaint must also describe the conduct being complained about.